Sleeping in Airports

 Hotels

 phoenix airport hotelsRather spend money on the privacy and comfort of a hotel room?
-You’ll have to exit the airport altogether, but there are a few hotels within a quick 8-minute drive of the airport, and they offer free shuttle service.
-See the hotel section in our Airport Guide for locations or visit Tripadvisor to find hotels deals at Phoenix Airport.
+You’ll have to exit the airport altogether, but there are a few hotels within a quick 8-minute drive of the airport, and they offer complimentary shuttle service.
+See the hotel section in our Airport Guide for locations, or visit Tripadvisor to find hotel deals at Phoenix Airport.

 Lounges